 Learn more about SJA’s college-bound curriculum as an International Baccalaureate (IB) World School.

-Applications are now available for the 2017-18 school year.
+Limited seats are still available for the 2019-20 school year!

 With more than 4,500 graduates, SJA women are making a difference in Milwaukee and beyond!